-A delicious and simple recipe for Syrian easy roasted red pepper dip served with homemade yoghurt flatbreads.Today I’m sharing with you a recipe for this delicious Syrian easy roasted red pepper dip with homemade yoghurt flatbreads.
+A delicious and simple recipe for Syrian easy roasted red pepper muhammara dip served with homemade yoghurt flatbreads.Today I’m sharing with you a recipe for this delicious Syrian easy roasted red pepper muhammara dip with homemade yoghurt flatbreads.
 We love this red pepper dip and it’s a great hidden vegetable recipe, without really meaning to be one.
-Mopping up some of this dip with a piece of bread is a great way to get kids eating more vegeteables.
+Mopping up some of this dip with a piece of bread is a great way to get kids eating more vegetables.
 The recipe is inspired by Syria and over the next few months I’ll be sharing some other recipes with you from countries in conflict, or that have touched my heart in some way.

 Sometimes I have to leave the room when the news is on.
 Especially when it features children.
 Those chemical attacks in Syria that happened recently were a case in point.
 How utterly devastating, heartbreaking and pointless that people – including children – should lose their lives in such a horrific way.